Trevor Philips: Controversies

 The mission "By the Book" from Grand Theft Auto V was criticised for its depiction of torture.
-In the mission, Trevor interrogates Ferdinand "Mr. K" Kerimov for information about a suspected Azerbaijani fugitive who poses a threat to the FIB (the game's version of the FBI).
+In the mission, Trevor interrogates Ferdinand "Mr. K" Kerimov for information about Tahir Javan, a suspected Azerbaijani fugitive who poses a threat to the FIB (the game's version of the FBI).
 Trevor uses torture equipment on the restrained man, which players select from a table.
 Once Mr. K provides the FIB with the information, Trevor is asked to kill him, but instead drives him to the airport, providing him an opportunity to escape.
 While driving Kerimov, Trevor monologues about the ineffectiveness of torture, pointing out Kerimov's readiness to supply the FIB with the information without being tortured, and expressing that torture is used as a power play "to assert ourselves".

 Reviewers echoed that while the mission served as political commentary on the use of torture by the United States government, its use of torture was in poor taste.
 GameSpot's Petit felt that placing the torture scene in context with the monologue created a hypocrisy in the mission's function as a commentary device, and IGN's Keza MacDonald felt it "pushed the boundaries of taste".
 In an editorial, Bramwell discussed whether the political commentary was overshadowed by the violent content, comparing the mission to Call of Duty: Modern Warfare 2's "No Russian" controversy.
 He considered the sequence lacking enough context to justify its violence and summarised its function as "flawed".
 Labour MP Keith Vaz expressed concern that underage players could be exposed to the mission.
 Keith Best of Freedom from Torture said the torturer role-play "crossed a line".
 Tom Chick defended the torture sequence, and wrote that unlike the "No Russian" mission or the 2012 film Zero Dark Thirty, the underlying political commentary on torture in "By the Book" necessitated the violent content.